-Since toxins of TA systems are responsible for persister cell formation and the dinJ/yafQ locus is induced in persister cells (Keren et al. 2004b), YafQ of the YafQ/DinJ E. coli TA system was investigated for insights on how toxin YafQ generates persister cells (Hu et al. 2015).
-Under stress, YafQ alters metabolism by cleaving transcripts with in-frame 5'-AAA-G/A-3' sites (Prysak et al. 2009), and YafQ increases persistence with multiple antibiotics including the $\beta$ -lactam ampicillin (1000-fold) and ciprofloxacin (43-fold) (Hu et al. 2015).
-By investigating changes in the proteome, it was found that YafQ reduces tryptophanase levels (TnaA mRNA has 16 putative YafQ cleavage sites) (Hu et al. 2015).
+Since toxins of TA systems are responsible for persister cell formation and the dinJ/yafQ locus is induced in persister cells (Keren et al., 2004b), YafQ of the YafQ/DinJ E. coli TA system was investigated for insights on how toxin YafQ generates persister cells (Hu et al., 2015).
+Under stress, YafQ alters metabolism by cleaving transcripts with in-frame 5'-AAA-G/A-3' sites (Prysak et al., 2009), and YafQ increases persistence with multiple antibiotics including the β-lactam ampicillin (1,000-fold) and ciprofloxacin (43-fold) (Hu et al., 2015).
+By investigating changes in the proteome, it was found that YafQ reduces tryptophanase levels (TnaA mRNA has 16 putative YafQ cleavage sites) (Hu et al., 2015).
 Consistently, YafQ also reduces TnaA mRNA levels.
 Tryptophanase is activated in the stationary phase by the stationary-phase sigma factor RpoS, which is also reduced dramatically upon production of YafQ.
 Corroborating the results with TnaA, indole levels are reduced by producing YafQ, and adding indole reduces persistence.
-Also, YafQ production had a much smaller effect on persistence in a strain unable to produce indole.
-Therefore, toxin YafQ increases persistence by reducing the cue indole (Fig. 3), and TA systems were once again related to cell signaling as they were previously with autoinducer 2 (González Barrios et al. 2006).
+Also, deleting tnaA increases persistence and adding tryptophan (to increase indole levels) decreases persistence.
+Additionally, YafQ production had a much smaller effect on persistence in a strain unable to produce indole.
+Therefore, toxin YafQ increases persistence by reducing the cue indole (Fig. 3), and TA systems were once again related to cell signaling as they were previously with autoinducer-2 (González Barrios et al., 2006).